rrotyrba/TWICE-DA/twice_da/README.md

   </tbody>
 </table>

+The parameters at each stage *i* are defined as follows:
 - $D_i$ — number of TWICE blocks;
 - $C_i$ — number of channels in each TWICE block;
 - $R_i$ — reduction factor for the deformable point grid;